bitcraft/pytmx/readme.md

 * Code is designed for compact size and readability

 ### PyTMX is flexible:
+* Does not require PyGame, but it is supported
 * Supports all major Tiled features and object types
 * Built-in pygame image loading
 * PyTMX data classes can be extended